-Nevertheless, without fail I would make a wish each time I crunched a wish chip.
-I wished for the same thing every time.
+Every time I crunched a wish chip, I wished for the same thing.

 I wished for my mum to be healed.

-Now even if you had asked me then, I would have said I didn’t really believe in wishes… but I couldn’t not try.
-Not if there was the faintest chance my wish would come true.
+Now even if you had asked, I would have said I didn’t really believe in wishes… but I felt I had to try.
+Just in case.

-For a lot of us (even if it’s subconsciously) we think the same thing about praying for healing.
+A lot of us think the same thing about praying for healing.

-As Watchers we have all probably encountered (or been the direct recipient of) the above sentiments.
-Perhaps at times we’ve appreciated them, and other times we have not.
+As Watchers we have all probably encountered the above sentiments.
+Perhaps at times you’ve appreciated them, and other times you have not.
 I know I’ve certainly growled at a fair few.

 The topic of prayer and healing is sensitive.
-To treat it lightly is to deny the reality that so many hopes and dreams hang on the outcome.
+To treat it lightly is to deny the reality that for many people hopes and dreams hang on the outcome.
 It can be painful to discuss – and yet needs to be.
 Prayer and healing, is, I believe, another one of those huge white elephants squatting in Watcher’s bedrooms.
-You know, the ones we don’t like talking about.

 From here on out, any time I talk about prayer, it will be in relation to Christianity.
 Many religions pray, as do non-religious people.
 But the Bible defines prayer as:

 The way in which a human being can have a conversation with God.
 It is described and required by God.
-It is an essential part of the Christian faith, and (post-cross) it is offered in Jesus’ name.
-These are the Bible’s teachings on prayer. (cf. ECU bk on prayer)
+It is an essential part of the Christian faith, and it is offered in Jesus’ name.
+These are the Bible’s teachings on prayer.

 Praise, thanks, repentance and ‘just talking’ are often described as important parts of Prayer – but this post is only going to be about prayer as a petition (or plea).